 B) no (0 points).

-11. Do you like to try new ways of solving old problems?
+11. Do you like to try new ways to solve old problems?

 A) yes (5 points);